scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

 and provided a prototype that managed reproducible user environments in the cloud.
 In the years since, there have been several advances in technology for managing cloud resources, serving interactive user environments, and creating reproducible containers for analytics.
-Binder 2.0 utilizes these new tools, and is more scalable and maintainable, is easier to deploy, and supports more analytic and scientific workflows than before.
+Binder 2.0 utilizes these new tools, and it is more scalable and maintainable, is easier to deploy, and supports more analytic and scientific workflows than before.
 While previous work has specified methods or file formats for the sharing of research :cite:`Buckheit1995-ox` :cite:`Gentleman2007-cz`